sessamekesh/indigo-tron/README.md

 ## General TODO
 Here's a list of things I still need to do before launching this:
-- [ ] Arena floor: Simplify the shader a lot (still use roughness etc., but change up calculations)
+- [ ] Adjust the wall rendering (notes in the wall shader)
 - [ ] Finish migration to new renderable system (RenderGroup etc)
+- [ ] Revamp collision system - walls cannot be broken, constraint-based physics system.
+- [ ] Music
 - [ ] Minimap rendering
 - [ ] Game start state (button to begin game, start screen with AI wanderin around no collisions)
 - [ ] Game victory state (victory - stop bike, show fireworks)
 - [ ] Game loss state (follow another lightcycle, "restart game" button)
-- [ ] Music
 - [ ] Wall collision particle effect
-- [ ] Revamp collision physics (constraints based, physics update cycle)
 - [ ] Asynchronously load all resources (right now it's serial, and takes awhile)
-- [ ] Examine if using an object pool is worthwhile at all - it looks like the answer is "NO!"
 - [ ] Create a joystick for mobile use (right hand side)
 - [ ] Make arena wall a more pretty thing to look at - moderate value, instead of dark

+Note: Object pool for math objects (vec3 etc) is somewhat worth it to use, it seems to reduce frame memory increase by somewhere in the 10s KB range (~25% it seems like!)

 ng build --prod --base-href /game-app/